C++ Standard Library: Namespace organisation

+There is also a std::experimental namespace, with further sub-namespaces in std::experimental::* for various pre-standardised/technical specification features which may be implemented by some compiler vendors.

+The posix namespace is reserved, presumably for use of POSIX APIs, but it currently remains unused.
+Identifiers beginning with two underscores, or with one underscore immediately followed by a capital letter, are reserved by the standard.
+Additionally, the std and posix namespaces are reserved, and adding declarations/definitions into any of those namespaces (or nested namespaces within) constitute undefined behavior, with a few exceptions (such as std::hash<> and std::formatter<>).

 Standard modules

 Although modules were first introduced in C++20, standard library modules were only standardised as part of the language in C++23.
+Prior to that, standard library header units were specified for C++20, but most compiler vendors support backporting standard library modules to C++20.
 These named modules were added to include all items declared in both global and std namespaces provided by the importable standard headers.
 Macros are not allowed to be exportable, so users have to manually include or import headers that emit macros for use, or can be alternatively exported as compile-time constants.

 The C++ standard has reserved std and std.* as module names, however most compilers allow a flag to override this.